TheDesignPatterns/Dart/README.md

-Design Patterns implemented in Dart.
+Design Patterns implemented in Dart with simplicity in mind.